Leekao/Prrr/README.md

 # Prrr
 Pull Request Review Requestor, Or "Prrr"

-We're adding the same people all of the time (depencds on repo), why do it manually?
+We're adding the same people all of the time (depends on repo), why do it manually?

 How to use:
 1. Download